Nonlinear Factor Models for Network and Panel Data: Introduction

+Finally, there is an extensive literature in international economics on the estimation of the gravity equation including \cite{Harrigan1994}, \cite{EatonKortum2001}, \cite{AndersonWincoop2003}, \cite{SantosSilvaTenreyro2006}, \cite{Helpman01052008}, \cite{Charbonneau2011} and \cite{jochmans2017two}.
+We refer to \cite{HEAD2014} for a recent review on this literature.
+These papers estimate models with additive unobserved sender and receiver country effects to account for scale or multilateral resistence effects.
+Our innovation to this literature is the inclusion of multiple unobserved factors to account for not only scale effects, but also unobserved partnerships, and homophily induced by differences in natural resources, industrial composition or other country characteristics.

+To sum-up, our paper makes the following contributions.
+First, we derive asymptotic theory for fixed effects estimators of model parameters and APEs in a class of nonlinear single-index factor models that include logit, probit, ordered probit and Poisson models.
+Second, we provide bias corrections for fixed effects estimators of model parameters and APEs.
+Third, we propose an estimator of the number of factors in nonlinear single-index models with factor structure.
+Fourth, we bring in the factor structure to model important features of network data such as reciprocity, degree heterogeneity, homophily in latent factors and clustering in a reduced form fashion.
+Fifth, we apply our methods to the estimation of a gravity equation of trade between countries and confirm the importance of the gravity variables even after conditioning on multiple unobserved latent factors.

-In Section \ref{sec:model}, we introduce the model and fixed effects estimators.
-Section \ref{sec:bc} describes the bias corrections to deal with the incidental parameters problem and illustrates how the bias corrections work through an example.
-Section \ref{sec:app_panel} provides the asymptotic theory.
-Section \ref{sec:numeric} gives numerical examples.
-We collect the proofs of all the results and additional technical details in the Appendix.
+\paragraph{Outline: } In Section \ref{sec:model}, we introduce the model and estimators.
+Section \ref{sec:numeric} discusses the statistical issues in the estimation and inference of factor models with a simple example.
+Section \ref{sec:app_panel} derives asymptotic theory for our estimators.
+Section \ref{sec:implementation} provides implementation details for the estimators of the parameters and number of factors.
+Section \ref{sec:empirics} describes the results of the empirical application to the gravity equation and a calibrated simulation.
+The proofs of the main results and other technical details are given in the Appendix.